 Greylock Glen Resort is intended to creatively provide for program needs in a manner respectful of the land.
 Each of the Resort’s components will respond to natural terrain, vegetative cover, watersheds and other natural features with a minimal footprint.
 Collectively, these proposed components provide a unique and complementary set of uses that expand outdoor recreation opportunities for the public while protecting in perpetuity all but a small portion of Greylock Glen as conservation lands.
 Greylock Glen Resort will transform Adams as a destination for outdoor recreation and environmental education, while economically benefiting the northern Berkshires.

-The proposed Outdoor Center will welcome visitors to Greylock Glen and serve as a “basecamp” for exploration.
-The facility will include a welcome center, classrooms, exhibit space, a café and a retail/rental space for outdoor recreation gear, supplies and repair.
+The Outdoor Center will welcome visitors to Greylock Glen and serve as a “basecamp” for exploration.
+The facility will include a welcome center, classrooms, exhibit space, a café and a retail/rental space for outdoor recreation gear, supplies, and repair.
 The Center’s indoor welcome area will consist of a large open lounge with a large stone fireplace.
-A four-season café will open out onto the lounge allowing hikers, skiers, cyclists and the general public a place to find sustenance before or after their outdoor exploration.
-A patio will be open for casual al fresco dining during the summer season.
+A four-season café will open out onto the lounge allowing hikers, skiers, cyclists, and the general public a place to find sustenance before or after their outdoor exploration.
+A terrace will be open for casual al fresco dining in season.
 Classrooms and a multi-purpose room used for lectures, film presentations, etc., will support environmental education programming.

 The Center will capture stunning views of Mount Greylock but will also take advantage of passive solar and natural lighting opportunities through exposed south-facing walls.
 The facility will be sensitively integrated into the site and employ natural materials so as to appear almost seamless with the environment.
 The building’s architecture will express a special approach to its natural surroundings that is created through deliberate choices in siting and design form, materials, and the imaginative incorporation of rustic design features.
 The building site will be attractively landscaped with native woodland vegetation such as mountain laurel, rhododendron, and paper birch.